rubicon-project/FastLane/README.md

             <div>
               <ul>
                 <li>
-                  &shy; &nbsp;Ensure that there are no character formatting issues with the creative code
+                  Ensure that there are no character formatting issues with the creative code
                 </li>
                 <li>
-                  &shy; &nbsp;Always use a text editor to edit the code prior to trafficking it into the Ad Server
+                  Always use a text editor to edit the code prior to trafficking it into the Ad Server
                 </li>
               </ul>
             </div>